cloudflare/cloudflare-docs/products/pages/src/content/platform/serving-pages.md

 <Aside type="note" header="Purging the cache">

 If Page Rules or other cache settings are used on your custom domain, that may lead to stale assets being served after a new build.
-You can resolve this quickly by clicking <a href="https://developers.cloudflare.com/cache/how-to/purge-cache#purge-everything">Purge Everything</a> in the "Caching" tab of your zone to ensure the latest build gets served."
+You can resolve this by selecting **Caching** > **Configuration** > <a href="https://developers.cloudflare.com/cache/how-to/purge-cache#purge-everything">**Purge Everything**</a> in the dashboard to ensure the latest build gets served."

 </Aside>